SakshiGoel013/Data-Cleaning-in-SQL/README.md

 # Exploratory- Data-Analysis-in-SQL

-In this we take company's worlwide layoff data from 2020 to 2023 transform and analyse the data using SSMS (SQL Server Management Studio).
+In this I take company's worlwide layoff data from 2020 to 2023 transform and analyse the data using SSMS (SQL Server Management Studio).

 Source is Kaggle: https://www.kaggle.com/datasets/swaptr/layoffs-2022